|

 So why do people continually question what's the appropriate terrain for art?
 Why do people wonder what's "OK" to make art about, as if creating art out of tragedy weren't an inherently good thing?
 Too many people are too suspicious of art.
 Too many people hate art.

-That may explain why the same criticism of making art about terrible events is so often leveled again writing about art.
-Art, after all, also comes haunted with multiple presences dying to be pinned down before they get out of hand.
+Art comes haunted with multiple voices dying to be heard, even art of the Arab lands.
 They range from the work's maker to the world in which it was made.
 The range from its actual viewers to the ideal viewers that the work solicits, from represented subjects to the object's self-representations.
-Maybe that, too, helps explain why art and criticism alike are so drawn to strategies of appropriation—from art after the holocaust and art in the Cold War to art after 9/11.
-However, as attested by the buzz in the air near Robert Rauschenberg's combines, appropriation, too, is a kind of listening.
+Maybe that, too, helps explain why art and criticism alike are so drawn to strategies of appropriation—from art after the holocaust and art in the Cold War to art after 9/11 and on its tenth anniversary.
+After all, appropriation is not just irony.
+Quotation, too, is a kind of listening.

 A listener's vanishing act